-"Democracy and common goods"Leader:
+"Democracy and common goods"Conductor:

 AtWork Dakar is the first step of the project in Africa, organized in partnership with Kër Thiossane.
 It consisted of a workshop (May 8–9, 2012) led by artist Kan-Si and an exhibition (May 11–21, 2012) held at Institut Français du Sénégal – Galerie Le Manège.
 AtWork_Dakar is part of the Afropixel 3 festival, one of the Dak’Art Off events.